Wegovy® Tablets

 What is the Wegovy pill – How it works and how it assists weight loss

-What is the Wegovy pill?
+What is the Wegovy tablet?

-How does the Wegovy pill work?
+How does the Wegovy tablet work?

-The semaglutide in the Wegovy pill is a GLP-1 receptor agonist.
+The semaglutide in the Wegovy tablet is a GLP-1 receptor agonist.
 This means it mimics the effects of the hormone GLP-1, which is normally found in the intestine and released when you eat.
 It’s used to stimulate insulin secretion and can affect appetite.

 By imitating the effects of GLP-1, semaglutide can: